mihirm05/Gaussian-Process/README.md

-# Gaussian Process
+# bigp
-this repository contains code for the Gaussian Process project
+this repository contains code for the Bayesian Inference and Gaussian Process project